ppuskar/spring-eureka/README.md

 `docker-compose up -d`

 It will launch all the containers(Eureka server as well as the rest service modules).
-Open browser to check this url : http://localhost:8761/eureka
+Verify if all the containers are up and running using command `docker ps` Open browser to check this url : http://localhost:8761/eureka

 The registered services will be visible in the eureka UI.